maciejkola/AWS/cheatsheet.md

 CloudFront will create proper policy for S3 bucket

 ###### Remember to:
-- set alias (cname) on distribution (to example.com)
+- on CloudFront: set alias (cname) on distribution (to example.com)
+- on CloudFront: set Default Root Object to index.html
-- set Route 53 hosted zone with example.com as alias (IPv4 & IPv6)
+- on Route 53: set Route 53 hosted zone with example.com as alias (IPv4 & IPv6)